Exeter–Plymouth line: Changes and ownership

 By 1 February 1876, the nominally independent companies in the region had all been amalgamated into the Great Western Railway.
 The remaining broad gauge lines were closed on 20 May 1892 and converted to standard gauge over the following weekend.
 A series of cut-off lines were constructed during the following 15 years which saw the through route established.
-The Great Western was nationalised on 1 January 1948 as part of the new British Railways.
+The Great Western was nationalised on 1 January 1948 as part of the new British Railways (BR).

 During 1977, the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of Britain's rail network and, by 1979, BR presented a range of options to do so by 2000.
 Some included electrifying the Bristol to Exeter line, Exeter to Plymouth Line, Riviera Line and Cornish Main Line.
 Under the 1979–90 Conservative governments that succeeded the 1976–79 Labour government, the proposal was not implemented.
 Currently, there are no proposals to electrify the line.

 During the 1980s, the line was resignalled, which permitted line speeds to be raised.
 In the mid 1990s, the line was transferred from British Rail to the newly-formed private railway infrastructure company Railtrack, as part of privatisation.
-Railtrack promptly collapsed, after which the line was transferred to its successor Network Rail.
-The maximum speed on the line is presently 100 mph.
+Railtrack promptly collapsed, after which the line was transferred to its successor Network Rail] The maximum speed on the line is presently 100 mph.